harrybaines/portfolio-website/_pages/about.md

 - GoodNotes (for taking hand-written notes on iPad)
 - Grammarly (for spell-checking and general language checks for blog posts)

----

 ## Running 🏃🏻‍♂️

 My current gear is the following:

 - Garmin Forerunner 255 (for recording runs)
 - Garmin Running Dynamics Pod (for advanced data tracking during runs)
-- Apple Watch Series 6 (yes, I do wear 2 watches!)
+- Apple Watch Series 8 (yes, I do wear 2 watches!)
 - AirPods Pro 1st Gen (for music)
-- Hoka Mach 5 (for training runs)
+- Asics Novablast 3 (for training runs)
 - Nike ZoomX Vaporfly Next% 2 (for races and parkruns)
 - Hoposo Massage Gun (for recovery and pre-workout)